PORTAL-CEOS/ANHALYZE/README.md

-# ANHALIZE
+# ANHALYZE

-`ANHALIZE` is an analysis tool for the ANHA configuration of the NEMO model.
+`ANHALYZE` is an analysis tool for the ANHA configuration of the NEMO model.

 ## Description

-`ANHALIZE` is an analysis tool for the
+`ANHALYZE` is an analysis tool for the
 [Arctic and Northern Hemisphere Atlantic (ANHA)](https://canadian-nemo-ocean-modelling-forum-commuity-of-practice.readthedocs.io/en/latest/Institutions/UofA/Configurations/ANHA4/index.html) configuration of the [NEMO](https://www.nemo-ocean.eu/) model.
 The focus is on data manipulation, analysis, and visualization.